laravel/vite-plugin/UPGRADE.md

 node storage/ssr/ssr.js
 ```

+### Troubleshooting

+If you have followed all of the above steps, but are still having issues you should try the following steps:

+- Try running `php artisan view:clear` to clear any compiled view assets.
+- If your development web server is running on HTTPS, check out the ["Working With A Secure Development Server"](https://laravel.com/docs/9.x/vite#working-with-a-secure-development-server) section of the documentation.

 ### Wrapping up

 You should now be able to build your assets using `dev` command.
 This will also invoke the Vite server and Vite will watch for file changes: